fact-project/photon_stream/photon_stream/experimental/README.md

     Pixel
     CHID

+    A list of lists of photon arrival time slices.
+    The line break from one pixel to the next one is marked by the linebreab symbol 2^8 = 256.
+This leaves 255 slices to encode arrival times.

-### Saturated Pixels
+### Saturated Pixels (2 + 2 * num. saturated pixel Byte)

-    Number of saturated pixels
     uint16
     +--------+--------+
     |        N        |
     +--------+--------+

-    CHIDS of saturated pixels
+    Number of saturated pixels

     uint16
     +--------+--------+--------+--------+     +--------+--------+
     |      CHID 0     |      CHID 1     | ... |      CHID N-1   |
     +--------+--------+--------+--------+     +--------+--------+
+    A list of CHIDS of saturated pixels